TheMilkies/rut/README.md

 # Rut
 Rut is a simple one-file sudo-like utility.
 It was originally from [CowNotGNU](https://github.com/CowNotGNU/CoreUtils) but we realized we should also have a hardcoded version.
-Rut is smol (at 90 lines of code) which makes it a lot faster and more secure than sudo.
+Rut is smol (at 89 lines of C code) which makes it a lot faster and more secure than sudo.

 Since it's hardcoded, you'll need to recompile it every time you edit the configuration file.